Dynamic tables compared to streams and tasks, and materialized views¶

 Example: Comparison of data transformation between streams and tasks and dynamic tables¶

-The example in Transforming Loaded JSON Data on a Schedule uses streams and tasks to transform and insert new data into a target
+The example in Transform loaded JSON data on a schedule uses streams and tasks to transform and insert new data into a target

-) as the data is streamed into a landing table (raw
+table (names) as the data is streamed into a landing table (raw).

 The following examples demonstrate how to perform the same transformation using dynamic tables.
 When creating a dynamic table, you specify the query for the results that you want to see.
 For the incremental refresh of the data, you don’t need to create a stream to track changes and write a task to examine those changes and apply the changes to the target table.
 The automated refresh process does this for you based on the query that you specify.